Dick O'Connell: Rising through the Red Sox' ranks

 Two years later, O'Connell joined Boston's front office in an administrative capacity.
 He rose through the ranks, serving as "home secretary" and director of stadium operations, then became the Red Sox' business manager during the late 1950s.
 It appeared that he would rise no further.
 Tom Yawkey, the Red Sox' owner and club president since 1933, had historically hired famous former players to serve as his general manager, and through 1960 his three GMs—Eddie Collins, Joe Cronin and Bucky Harris—were all current or future members of the Baseball Hall of Fame; Collins and Cronin were standout players, while Harris had won three American League pennants and two World Series as a field manager.
 With the Red Sox' great left fielder, Ted Williams, about to retire, and with the team's fortunes at a low ebb, Yawkey fired Harris in September 1960 and informally offered the GM post to Williams.
 But the future Hall-of-Fame hitter was not interested in an office job; he preferred to fish and teach hitting in spring training.

 As the GM seat lay vacant—but perhaps being kept warm for Williams, who was named an "executive assistant" to Yawkey—O'Connell was promoted to executive vice president; meanwhile, field manager Pinky Higgins, who had become a friend of Yawkey's, staked out a position as the top "baseball man" in the Red Sox organization.
 The New York Times reported on October 1, 1960, that Higgins would assume responsibility for all player personnel decisions, Major and minor league, in the Boston organization, a role typically performed by a general manager.
-Indeed, the club spent the 1961 and 1962 seasons without a full-time GM.
+With this restructuring, the club spent the 1961 and 1962 seasons without a full-time GM.
 Although O'Connell is listed by the Red Sox media guide as de facto general manager, he retained the title of business manager and likely focused only on the administrative aspect of the job; it is unclear (and doubtful) that he had any baseball operations role.
 Higgins shed his on-field responsibilities and formally became executive vice president/GM at the close of the 1962 season.

 During the early 1960s, Boston overhauled its farm system and scouting operation and was beginning to produce outstanding talent, but the big league Red Sox continued to struggle and attendance dwindled.
 Finally, during the closing days of a dispiriting 100-loss 1965 season, Yawkey fired Higgins and offered the general manager position to O'Connell on September 16.